zenml-io/zenml/docs/book/how-to/model-management-metrics/track-metrics-metadata/attach-metadata-to-a-step.md

     return classifier
 ```

+{% hint style="info" %}
+If you run a pipeline where the step execution is cached, the cached step run
+will copy the metadata that was created in the original step execution.
+(If there is any metadata that was generated manually after the execution of
+the original step, these entries will not be included in this process.)
+{% endhint %}

 ## Manually Logging Metadata a Step Run

 You can also log metadata for a specific step after execution, using